-FCP Planar 3SAT: Given a planar $\phi(x)$ and a number k, does there exist a partial assignment of at most k variables such that the remaining formula φ' has only one satisfying assignment?
+FCP PLANAR 3SAT: Given a planar $\phi(x)$ and a number k, does there exist a partial assignment of at most k variables such that the remaining formula φ' has only one satisfying assignment?

-FCP 3SAT: Given $\phi(x)$ and a number k, does there exist a partial assignment of at most k variables such that the remaining formula φ' has only one satisfying assignment?
+FCP PLANAR 1-IN-3 SAT: Given a planar $\phi(x)$ and a number k, does there exist a partial assignment of at most k variables such that the remaining formula φ' has only one satisfying assignment, where each clause has exactly one true literal?

-We use assign gadgets to show FCP 1-in-3 SAT is Σ_2^P -complete.
-The same technique will show that FCP Planar 3SAT is also Σ_2^P -complete.
+We use assign gadgets to show that FCP Planar 3SAT and FCP Planar 1-in-3 SAT (and hence FCP 1-in-3 SAT) are Σ_2^P -complete.

 In some cases, an NP-hardness reduction from problem A to problem B may already preserve clue structure without needing any modifications.
 If FCP A is Σ_2^P -hard, then the same reduction implies that FCP B is Σ_2^P -hard.
-This method will show that FCP 3SAT is Σ_2^P -complete.